Skip to main content

 Annual Contract Value (ACV)

-ACV is the average annualised value of a single customer contract; the lever that decides how many logos the pipeline must produce to hit ARR targets.
+ACV is the average annualised value of one customer contract, and it sets how many logos the pipeline must close to hit an ARR target.

 Annual Contract Value (ACV), abstract on-brand illustration